dustinmoorman/appd-ansible-azure-monitor/README.md

 ## Requirements

 - An Azure Subscription.
-- An Azure App Registration with the `Monitoring Reader` role and a client secret.
+- An Azure App Registration (Azure Active Directory > App registrations > New Registration) with the `Monitoring Reader` role and a client secret.
 - A Virtual Machine to run the Azure Monitor extension, this guide assumes Ubuntu 18.04 in Standard B2s sizing, and assumes the `azureuser` + SSH PEM auth, with inbound port 22 access enabled.
 - An AppDynamics Controller.